sagemath/sagewiki_to_gh-2022-10-10/days42/projects.md

     w=iterate(f,n)
     return w(a)

-Here is our Sage worksheet for the fast iteration function:
+Adriana and Lola's Sage worksheet for the fast iteration function:

 [[attachment:FastIteration.sws]]